westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 :::note
 See <a href="https://www.usenix.org/conference/atc21/presentation/bjorling"
-target="_blank_">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a> for a deep dive on SSDs with Zoned Namespace support.
+target="_blank">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a> for a deep dive on SSDs with Zoned Namespace support.
 The article was published at USENIX ATC 2021.
 :::

 ## Overview

-The ZNS specifications follows the [Zoned Storage Model](/docs/introduction/zoned-storage).
-This standards-based architecture, which takes a unified approach to storage that enables both Shingled Magnetic Recording (SMR) in HDDs and SSDs with Zoned Namespace support to share a unified software stack.
+The Zoned Namespace Command Set specification follows the [Zoned Storage Model](/docs/introduction/zoned-storage).
+This standards-based architecture enables both Shingled Magnetic Recording (SMR) HDDs and SSDs with Zoned Namespace support to share a unified software stack.

 Specifically for SSDs with Zoned Namespace support, the zone abstraction allows the host aligning its writes to the sequential write required properties of flash-based SSDs, and